tektoncd/cli/docs/cmd/tkn_triggerbinding_list.md

 ### Synopsis

-Lists triggerbindings in a namespace
+Lists TriggerBindings in a namespace

 ### Examples

-List all triggerbindings in namespace 'bar':
+List all TriggerBindings in namespace 'bar':

 	tkn triggerbinding list -n bar